Vaksdal Municipality: History

-Vaksdal was created as a new municipality on 1 January 1964 after the merger of parts of Bruvik, Evanger, and Modalen municipalities.
+Vaksdal Municipality was created as a new municipality on 1 January 1964 after the merger of parts of Bruvik Municipality, Evanger Municipality, and Modalen Municipality.

-During the German invasion of Norway during World War II, from 19 April to 24 April, there was heavy fighting within the borders of the present municipality, with German forces advancing along the railway line from Bergen towards Voss.
+During the German invasion of Norway during World War II, from 19 April to 24 April, there was heavy fighting in the areas that make up the present municipality, with German forces advancing along the railway line from Bergen towards Voss.
 The heaviest fighting was for the village of Vaksdal itself, from 19 to 23 April.
 Further fighting took place at Stanghelle and Dalseid on 23 and 24 April.
 Three Norwegian soldiers and one civilian, and a larger, but unknown, number of German soldiers fell in Vaksdal.

 Government

 Vaksdal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Hordaland District Court and the Gulating Court of Appeal.